ByteSizedMarius/go-fritzbox-api/README.md

 # go fritzbox api

+Please note: this is pretty unstable, currently working on/off on a v2.

 Quick & dirty API implementation for the AVM FRITZ!Box using Golang and REST.

 **Warning:** There is no official API for some of these functions (except